 33. Lint Roller

 A lint roller is a best friend of any dog owner.
 It is great for picking up dog hair on your furniture and clothes.
+Read also our review of the best brooms for dog hair.

 You can use velcro if you have one at home.
 Run the prickly side of the velcro to remove fur and hair from clothing and furniture.